 During the year we initiated efforts directed at understanding the upstream environmental impacts of the products that we buy, manufacture and sell; as well as further downstream, for example in the area of fabric recycling and avoiding clothing ending up in landfill.

-In our own operations, we are already increasing our resource efficiency across our operations by using worldclass automation and more energy efficient lighting and manufacturing equipment.
+resource efficiency across our operations by using worldclass automation and more energy efficient lighting and manufacturing equipment.